Darren Soto: Florida Senate

 In 2012, Florida Senate districts were redrawn, and Soto opted not to run for reelection in the House but instead to run for the newly created 14th district, which included predominantly Latino areas of Orange, Osceola, and Polk Counties.
 He won his party's nomination uncontested and defeated Republican nominee Will McBride with over 70% of the vote.

 In 2013, Soto voted for legislation to expedite driver's license access for DREAMers but it was ultimately vetoed by Governor Rick Scott, setting off statewide protests.
 He unsuccessfully proposed an amendment to require jury votes of 10 jurors rather than a majority of 7 for death penalties.

-In 2014, Soto passed legislation answering the Florida Supreme Court's call to give it the authority to admit immigrant lawyers to the Florida Bar.
-He also advocated legislation to give DREAMers in-state college tuition.
-He secured the initial state funding to establish a Poinciana Valencia Campus and to initiate the Lake Toho Restoration, which will clean water flowing through the Northern Everglades.
-In addition, he led the Democratic House and Senate Caucuses in drafting a Congressional map during the 2014 Special Session on Redistricting.
+In 2014, Soto led the Democratic House and Senate Caucuses in drafting a Congressional map during the 2014 Special Session on Redistricting.

-During the 2015 legislative session, Soto was fundamental in securing $11.9 million in funding for Valencia College's Poinciana campus.
+During the 2015 legislative session, Soto helped secure $11.9 million in funding for Valencia College's Poinciana campus.
 He also successfully pushed for $20 million to restore the Kissimmee River.
 This earned him the Audubon Society of Florida's "Champion of the Everglades" award.
 Soto also proposed legislation to ban fracking in Florida.
 He secured $10 million in Florida's budget to promote economic growth in Osceola County for a new facility to manufacture high-tech sensors, but Governor Scott vetoed the project.
 Soto also introduced a bill to boost minimum teacher pay to $50,000 per year.

 Soto steered funding to his district, including $15 million for the UCF Sensors Manufacturing Center, $12 million to complete the construction of the Poinciana Valencia College campus, $4 million in supplemental school construction money, $750,000 for the Northern Everglades and Lake Toho initiatives, and $150,000 for a transition house that offers temporary housing for veterans.
 In 2016, Soto supported Chloe's Law to construct barriers around water bodies adjacent to state roads, the Deaf Floridian's ID bill, and the Juvenile Clean Slate bill, which automatically seals misdemeanor records for juveniles who reach 21 years of age and do not reoffend as adults.